Migration, Development and Human Rights

 - be able to apply central concepts of migration, such as forced and voluntary migration, and key concepts of (human rights-based) development; and

 - be able to critically reflect upon the mutual impact between development and migration; as well as the inter-linkages between global legal and institutional frameworks for migration and development.

 Web-based course.
 The course is built on problem-based learning methods.
 The course will apply the following learning methods:

 - self-studying of online background materials (reports, articles, video and audio material);

-Basic knowledge of human rights law, public international law, international migration law, international refugee law, development studies or international relations is required of the participants.
-Participants are selected on the basis of applications (max.
-60 participants).
+Prerequisites: basic knowledge of human rights law, public international law, international migration law, international refugee law, development studies or international relations is required of the participants.